GamesCreed

 Trek To Yomi, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed

-Because this game’s mechanics isn’t what you’d be used to, it will take a little time to get used to.
+Because this game’s mechanics aren’t what you’d be used to, it will take a little time to get used to.
 The gameplay isn’t very fluid, and there is a lack of combos.
 This can be frustrating at times.
 Especially when going up against more challenging enemies and bosses.
 Not to mention, the Shurikens are very weak.
-May as well had not been added.
+May as well have not been added.

-Visually Trek to Yomi’s is different and in a pleasing way.
+Visually, Trek to Yomi is different and in a pleasing way.
 The black and white effects give this game an early to mid-1900s cinematic experience.
 As mentioned before, I felt like I was playing a classical Japanese Samurai movie, which was probably what the developer had intended.

 Trek To Yomi, Xbox Series S, Review, Gameplay, Screenshots, GamesCreed